Affiliate links on Android Authority may earn us a commission. Learn more.

 - Be responsive: Don’t you hate it when you reach out to a business, and they take forever to answer back?
 Your clients do, too, so always be responsive and reply to messages as soon as possible.

 - You can say no: Like any platform, Upwork has a healthy amount of low-ballers.
 Make sure no one is abusing you and paying you less than what your work is worth!
+Not to mention people clients and freelancers can be incompatible.
+It’s OK to say no!

-- You can go above the client’s budget: If you know you can deliver solid work that is worth more than the client’s budget, don’t be afraid to send a proposal at a higher price.
-Just make sure to convince them you are worth it and they might give in.
+- You can go above the client’s budget: If you know you can deliver solid work worth more than the client’s budget, don’t be afraid to send a proposal at a higher price.
+Just make sure to convince them you are worth it, and they might give in.

 - Always be honest: Be honest to yourself and the client.
 Some of these gigs are complex, extensive, expensive, and very important.
 Only sign up for gigs you know you can plan well and handle.
 Not every job is for you, and knowing your limitations is crucial.
 Do your best to fix mistakes (again, we are human).
 If you can’t, inform your client right away so they can plan accordingly.
 Don’t lie about your abilities or experience, either.
 Always be honest!